Crock Pot Turkey Breast always comes out tender, juicy, and full of savory flavor!

 • 4 lb turkey breast – 4 hours 45 minutes to 5 hours 15 minutes.

-Tips for Juicy Turkey Breast
+Tips for Cooking Turkey Breast

 Did you make this Crockpot Turkey Breast?
 Be sure to leave a rating and a comment below!